ADVANCED EQUINE HEALTH CARE

 - Students undertake readings on a range of common equine surgical procedures.
 During a workshop, the lecturer shares case studies of equine surgical patients, and the care that they required.
 Student teams then plan the nursing care requirements for a number of case studies, and these are then reviewed by the class as a whole, under the tutor's guidance.

-05. Research the role of a veterinary nurse who cares for mares and neonates
+05. Research the role of equine industry professionals who care for mares and neonates

 - Students undertake a site visit to an equine stud.
 They learn about all the various areas of the stud, and the role of the veterinary nurse in this context.